-Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does NOT Have Brit’s Blessing
+Britney Spears: Lifetime Sets Date For Star’s Biopic, Production Does Not Have Brit’s Blessing

 Lifetime has finally announced the date that the Britney Spears biopic will air on the network.
 The biopic will follow the pop princess through her early years and rise to super-stardom while also reminding fans and viewers of the beauty’s painful times and fall from grace in and around her 2007 breakdown.
 Additionally the pic will highlight Brit’s climb back to the top thanks to her successful and long-running Vegas residency.

 The biopic is titled Britney Ever After and stars Natasha Bassett in the role of the dynamic performer.
-As Entertainment Weekly shares, there is even an appearance by a “faux NSYNC.”
+As Entertainment Weekly shared, there is even an appearance by a “faux NSYNC.”
 The publication also notes that Spears did not have any role in the project that outlines her life and tumultuous trials.

 “Spears did not have a hand in the project ‘in any way, shape, or form… nor does it have her blessing’ the singer’s rep told EW following the project’s announcement.”